Digressive/Automate-Office-365-Licensing/README.md

 * Organisation Unit which contains to users to license.
 * The directory to output a log file to.
 * An optional email address to send the log file to.
+* This utility requires the MSOnline and Active Directory PowerShell modules to be installed.
+* The utility requires at least PowerShell 5.0.
 * This utility has been tested running on Windows Server 2016.
-This utility requires the MSOnline and Active Directory PowerShell modules to be installed.

-The script has been tested on Windows 10, Windows Server 2016 (Datacenter and Core installations) and Windows Server 2012 R2 (Datacenter and Core Installations) with PowerShell 5.0.

 ### Generating A Password File